boazbk/crypto/lec_08_hash_functions_part2.md

 ![In the Merkle Tree construction we map a long string $x$ into a block $y\in\{0,1\}^n$ that is a "digest" of the long string $x$.
 As in a collision resistant hash we can imagine that this map is "one to one" in the sense that it won't be possible to find $x'\neq x$ with the same digest.
 Moreover, we can efficiently certify that a certain bit of $x$ is equal to some value without sending out all of $x$ but rather the $\log t$ blocks that are on the path between $i$ to the root together with their "siblings" used in the hash function, for a total of at most $2\log t$ blocks.](../figure/merkle-tree.jpg){#merkletreefig width=80% }

-Alice who sends $x$ to the cloud Bob will keep the short block $y$.
+Alice, who sends $x$ to the cloud Bob, will keep the short block $y$.
 Whenever Alice queries the value $i$ she will ask for a _certificate_ that $x_i$ is indeed the right value.
 This certificate will consists of the block that contains $i$, as well as all of the $2\log t$ blocks that were used in the hash from this block to the root.
 The security of this scheme follows from the following simple theorem: